Die Hard

 Combat — minute 46 — McClane must have known there would be hell to pay when he killed Tony.
 This is the first real battle with the man out for blood, Tony’s brother, Karl.
 Don’t ever believe, for even a second, a ballet dancer can’t kill you.
 Those guys are really fucking strong…and flexible.

 Midpoint — minute 58 — After a few missteps, McClane finally gets the attention of the police.
-All it took was him hurling a dead body out a window and shooting up a police car, nearly killing his future best friend.
+All it took was him hurling a dead body out a window and nearly getting his future best friend killed.
 As stated before, police involvement seems like a good thing, but it’s really a false-positive.
 Hans needs the police to blow the roof and fake his death.

 ACT II-B